Butler North Secondary School – Stage 1

 - Due to the large quantity of limestone located close to the natural surface across most of the site, Pritchard Francis undertook a critical role to establish the finished floor levels to achieve clearance to the limestone and therefore reduce construction costs.

-- The detention of stormwater to satisfy the City of Wanneroo’s requirements of a 100 ARI event was also a key driver of the civil design, with all drainage across the site collected via a pit and pipe network and discharged to particular zones of the site where the maximum clearance to the underlying limestone could be achieved.
+- The detention of stormwater to satisfy the City of Wanneroo’s requirements of a 100 ARI event was a key driver of the civil design, with all drainage across the site collected via a pit and pipe network and discharged to particular zones of the site where the maximum clearance to the underlying limestone could be achieved.

 - Underground plastic storage cells for stormwater.